ELai97k/EnDroid/README.md

-# What is Endroid-bot?
+# What is Endroid?

-# Endroid is a Discord bot programmed with discord.py
+# Endroid is a Discord bot programmed using discord.py

 # Endroid is a general, multi-purpose bot with some fun commands and auto-responses.

-# Endroid can make polls, has an 8ball function and play music.
+# Endroid can make polls, has an 8ball function, play music and set reminders.